-9.4.1 Soil compaction can be caused by various construction-related activities such as storage or materials and the use of heavy machinery (or even heavier than normal footfall during works).
+9.4.1 Soil compaction can be caused by various construction-related activities such as storage or materials and the use of heavy machinery (or even heavier than normal foot-fall during works).
 It is harmful to tree roots because it reduces gaseous exchange and the availability of water and nutrients.

-9.4.2 To avoid soil compaction affecting the retained trees at this site, all vulnerable areas will be separated from the working area by protective fencing and ground protection.
+9.4.2 To avoid soil compaction affecting the third-party trees surrounding this site, all vulnerable areas will be separated from the working area by protective fencing and ground protection.